onlinejavaclass/onlinejavaclass.github.io/src/data/archive/design-patterns/structural/adapter.md

 This was a simple case of using adapter pattern to access.
 It is using one class as mediator to access other classes.

-Let me go further and make our adapter a little better.

 ~

 public class MusicAdapter implements MusicConverter {